RebeccaKessler/Machine_Learning/README.md

 - **Step 2: Data preprocessing & Tokenization**
 To feed our data to the CamemBert model, we needed to apply the Label Encoder to the column "difficulty".
 We also split our dataset into a training and evaluation set.
 We then tokenize both our training and evaluation set using the CamemBert tokenizer.
 The CamemBert tokenizer convers raw text into a numerical format that can be processed by the model.
 - **Step 3: Load model**
 The CamemBert model is loaded with its pretrained weights.
-In our case, we load the CamembertForSequencesClassification which adds an additional linear classification layer to the pretrained model.
+In our case, we load the CamembertForSequencesClassification which adds an additional linear classification layer to the pretrained model and randomizes the weigths.
 - **Step 4: Define Training Parameters**
 The Camembert model allows to specifc various training arguments such as batch size, learning rate, training epochs, or weight decay.
 The combination of these parameters can signifcantly impact both the computational resources required to run the model as well as the performance (see step 7).
 The training parameters automatically included the AdamW optimizer to optimize the weights of the model and a learning rate scheduler which adjusts the learnin rate as the model is fine-tuned.
 The default loss function is cross-entropy loss.
 - **Step 5: Fine-tuning the model**